Life

 So, forget about TOEFL.
 They suck.
 UoPeople allows you to take a course called ENGL 0101 English Composition 1.
 Pass that with an average of 73% or higher, and your English proficiency is proven.

-For this same reason, do not even try to give ProctorU your ID document as a photo identification if it does not have an expiration date printed on it.
+For this same reason, do not even try to use ProctorU as photo identification if it does not have an expiration date printed on it.
 With my first proctored exam, they accepted my driver's license.
 But a few months later, the internet connection was slow, and they could not read the tiny characters of my name and the expiry date.
 Fortunately, I had my passport renewed by then and could use that.
 Since then, I have been using my passport.

-Once your identification has been recorded, you will be notified that your camera is now working and they are recording you.
+Once your identification has been recorded, you will be notified that your camera is now working and recording you.
 You will be prompted to download a program (some variant of LogMeIn Hamachi) and allow the proctor to take control of your mouse and keyboard.
 The same as with AnyDesk and TeamViewer.
-They will check your computer environment to ensure you cannot record your exam session and sell it to your peers – or cheat in any other way.
+They will check your computer environment to ensure you cannot record your exam session and sell it to your peers, or cheat in any other way.

-During two sessions before, they asked me to hold a CD in front of the camera so that they could check the perimeter of my computer screen for any PostIt Notes stuck to it.
-Another time, I had to hold my cell phone with its reverse camera so that they could examine my computer's exterior.
+During the two sessions before, they asked me to hold a CD in front of the camera so that they could check the perimeter of my computer screen for any Post-it Notes stuck to it.
+Another time, I had to hold my phone with its rear camera so they could examine my computer's exterior.

-Once everything was checked, I had to go to the UoPeople Moodle server and click on "Attempt Quiz," and the proctor entered a secret code emailed to them from UoPeople.
+Once everything was checked, I had to go to the UoPeople Moodle server, click "Attempt Quiz," and enter the secret code emailed to them by UoPeople.
 My exam clock started ticking, and I was clicking.

 As with the weekly quizzes, the exams also consist of multiple-choice questions.
 Once I finished the exam, I submitted it, disconnected the session from ProctorU, and opened a survey.
 I filled it out and checked my marks.
 It's not 100%, but it's not too bad either.